+SXT sxt.org.uk

-SXT sxt.org.uk Online service that helps find the right type of sexual health service near you in under a minute including screening.
-European Chemsex Forum ihp.hiv The International HIV Partnerships (IHP) hosts the European Chemsex Forum, shaping the chemsex response across Europe.
+Online service that helps find the right type of sexual health service near you in under a minute including screening.

+Mental Health menrus.co.uk

+Including helplines, support, groups and networks with content on loneliness, depression, and stress and anxiety.

+LGBT+ Organisations menrus.co.uk

+Helplines, forums, groups and networks; and organisations for the trans; and Black, Asian and Minority Ethnic communities.

+LGBT+ Hate Crime menrus.co.uk

+Reporting hate crime, hate crime support and hate incidents and hate crime statistics

-GHB/ GBL overdose guidance for ambulance/ emergency service staff GHB (gamma hydroxybutyrate) and GBL (gamma butyrolactone) are party drugs mixed with soft drinks and taken for clubbing and/ or during sex.
+GHB/ GBL overdose guidance for ambulance/ emergency service staff

+GHB (gamma hydroxybutyrate) and GBL (gamma butyrolactone) are party drugs mixed with soft drinks and taken for clubbing and/ or during sex.
 Closely related chemically, GHB and GBL are commonly known as 'G' and produce similar effects: euphoria, reduced inhibitions, and drowsiness.
 They are 'depressant' drugs, so slow the body down.

 GBL turns into GHB inside the body, and so its effects can be stronger or more unpredictable than when taking GHB.
 GHB is a clear, salty, odourless liquid, and also comes as a powder that's added to drinks.
 GBL has a sharp, acidic taste and chemical odour.
 GBL is much stronger than GHB.
 Today GBL is much more common in its use than GHB.

+Effects

-Effects Effects start from 10 minutes to 1 hour after taking and can last for several hours.
-It's wide-spread availability means it's often hard to know the quality and strength of an individual batch; even for experienced and/or regular users.
-Dependency Although overdose (passing out/ being unconscious) is the most common risk associated with the use of G, people who use it every day can become dependent.
+Effects start from 10 minutes to 1 hour after taking and can last for several hours.
+It's wide-spread availability means it's often hard to know the quality and strength of an individual batch; even for experienced and/ or regular users.

+Dependency

+Although overdose (passing out/ being unconscious) is the most common risk associated with the use of G, people who use it every day can become dependent.
 Habitual users find it necessary to typically dose themselves 1-2mls every 1-2 hours.
 Some habitual users find themselves having to dose continuously and wake regularly throughout the night to take their next dose.
 People who use the drug for more than 2 or 3 days continuously are at risk of developing withdrawal.

+Withdrawal

-Withdrawal For users physically dependent on G one of the biggest risks is rapid onset of 'withdrawal syndrome', which can be potentially fatal.
+For users physically dependent on G one of the biggest risks is rapid onset of 'withdrawal syndrome', which can be potentially fatal.
 Within a few hours of their last dose they start to develop cravings for more G and can become anxious, sweaty, agitated, and confused.
 In a matter of hours, withdrawal can rapidly escalate, progressing to hallucinations, delirium and life threatening seizures.
 Users experiencing these symptoms are likely to require admission to an Intensive Care Unit (ICU).

+Treatment

-Treatment The main treatment for GHB/ GBL withdrawal is with benzodiazepines (diazepam type drugs).
+The main treatment for GHB/ GBL withdrawal is with benzodiazepines (diazepam type drugs).
 Planning reductions in your use of G before you stop altogether can reduce withdrawal symptoms and make them less severe.
 If you are a regular G user you should always seek medical advice before you stop using, as sudden withdrawal can be life threatening.

-Scan the QR code for more about chemsex and safer chemsex and MENRUS.CO.UK
+Scan the QR code to find out more about chemsex and safer chemsex and MENRUS.CO.UK